2022 Fife Council election: Buckhaven, Methil and Wemyss Villages

+The SNP (2) and Labour (2) retained the seats they had won at the previous election.

 Aftermath

 On 19 May 2022, a Labour-minority council was backed by 41 votes to 34, with Liberal Democrat and Conservative councillors voting for it.
 Labour denied forming a coalition with either the Lib Dems or the Conservatives but said they would need the support of others in the council to provide an effective administration.
 A social media post put out by the local authority explaining how the three Unionist parties had voted together was later edited to remove any reference to different parties.
-SNP group leader, Councillor David Alexander said that this outcome was "trampling on democracy" and said there was "no coherent defence for this gerrymandered motion" given that the SNP had won the most seats.
+SNP group leader, Councillor David Alexander, said that this outcome was "trampling on democracy" and said there was "no coherent defence for this gerrymandered motion" given that the SNP had won the most seats.
+Labour group leader Cllr David Ross was elected as council leader having previously been co-leader with Cllr Alexander prior to the election and Cllr Jim Leishman was re-elected as Provost.

+Cllr David Graham, councillor for the Buckhaven, Methil and Wemyss villages, was suspended by Labour in August 2023 after he was arrested and subsequently charged over allegations of child sex offences.
+He appeared in court in connection with the allegations in September 2023 and is listed as a Labour councillor by Fife Council.

+In June 2024, Burntisland, Kinghorn and Western Kirkcaldy Labour councillor Julie MacDougall resigned from the party in protest over the way the party had selected candidates for the 2024 United Kingdom general election which she said was "blocking good local people" from standing.

+West Fife and Coastal Villages by-election

+Following his successful campaign during the 2024 United Kingdom general election, West Fife and Coastal Villages councillor Graeme Downie – who was elected as MP for Dunfermline and Dollar – resigned his council seat in September 2024.
+A by-election took place on 28 November 2024 with Labour successfully retaining the seat.

+Glenrothes Central and Thornton by-election

+In February 2025, Glenrothes Central and Thornton councillor Ross Vettraino died.

+The subsequent by-election was won by Lynda Holton, who held the seat for the SNP.